Skip to main content

 Technical Analysis

-CVE-2025-43275 is a critical security vulnerability discovered in Apple macOS that allows an application to escape its sandbox environment due to a race condition (CWE-362).
+CVE-2025-43275 is a critical security vulnerability identified in Apple macOS, stemming from a race condition (CWE-362) that allows an application to escape its sandbox environment.
 The sandbox is a core security mechanism in macOS designed to isolate applications and restrict their access to system resources and user data.
-This vulnerability arises from insufficient synchronization during validation processes, enabling a malicious app to bypass sandbox restrictions and execute unauthorized actions on the host system.
-The flaw affects multiple recent macOS versions, including Sequoia 15.6, Sonoma 14.7.7, and Ventura 13.7.7, and was addressed by Apple through additional validation checks in these updates.
-The CVSS v3.1 base score of 9.8 reflects the vulnerability's critical nature, with an attack vector of network (AV:N), low attack complexity (AC:L), no privileges required (PR:N), and no user interaction needed (UI:N).
-The impact includes full compromise of confidentiality, integrity, and availability of the affected system.
-Although no active exploits have been reported in the wild, the vulnerability's characteristics make it highly exploitable by attackers aiming for persistent and stealthy access.
-This vulnerability poses a significant threat to macOS users, especially in environments where sandboxing is a primary defense layer against malicious software.
+This vulnerability arises due to insufficient synchronization and validation during certain operations, enabling an attacker-controlled app to exploit timing issues and break out of the sandbox constraints.
+The flaw affects multiple macOS versions prior to the patched releases: macOS Sequoia 15.6, macOS Sonoma 14.7.7, and macOS Ventura 13.7.7.
+The fix involves additional validation steps to prevent the race condition from being exploited.
+The CVSS v3.1 base score of 9.8 reflects the vulnerability's critical nature, with an attack vector over the network, no required privileges or user interaction, and a full impact on confidentiality, integrity, and availability.
+Although no active exploits have been reported, the potential for an attacker to gain unrestricted access to the system by escaping the sandbox poses a severe threat to macOS users and organizations relying on Apple platforms for secure computing.

 Potential Impact